Best Things to do in Berat, Albania (Your Ultimate Guide)

 Airbnb: There are plenty of Airbnb’s online.
 From new to old traditional Berat houses.
 Make sure you get your free $35 travel credit by signing up to Airbnb here.

-There is your full travel guide to Berat with the best things to do, places to stay, where to eat and so much more!
-Make sure you stopover at this UNESCO town and look into old Albanian history!
+There is your full travel guide to visit Berat, Albania.
+Hopefully, you are inspired by some of my recommended things to do, places to stay, where to eat and so much more!
+Make sure you stop over at this UNESCO town and look into old Berati and Albanian history!

 Other articles you will love: